-To date, all sections under construction are still on or ahead of schedule.
-The last section to go for bid is located east of I-610 and was awarded to Balfour Beatty Construction.
-All construction should be finished by the first quarter of 2009 with the managed lanes becoming operational by the fall of 2008.
+All construction is expected to be completed by the first quarter of 2009 with the managed lanes becoming operational by the fall of 2008.

 For More Information Contact: David Fink, Texas Department of Transportation; Phone (713) 881-3063, dfink1@houstontranstar.org.